Dinesh Chandimal: Captaincy

-After suspension
+After suspension (2018-2021)

 Chandimal was included to the one-off Twenty20 International against South Africa on 14 August 2018.
 He played as the wicket-keeper in the match as well.
 South Africa bowled out for 99 runs, which is their lowest score in T20Is.
 However, Sri Lanka lost 7 wickets in the easy chase, where Chandimal protected his end until the end.
 He was there at the end and held firm through sustained pressure from the South African pack to see Sri Lanka home with an unbeaten 36 runs.

 He was appointed limited overs captain after Matthews was sacked after 2018 Asia Cup.
 Due to poor performances throughout New Zealand and Australia tours, Chandimal was dropped from the Test squad for South Africa tour.
 Dimuth Karunaratne was named as the stand-in captain for the tour, while Chandimal was released to play domestic cricket and regain his form with the bat.
 In December 2019, Chandimal was recalled for the Pakistan test series.

 On 8 March 2021, Sri Lanka tour of West Indies, during 3rd T20I match Chandimal scored his fifth T20I half century.
 He scored unbeaten 54* runs and put an unbeaten stand of 85 from 63, Sri Lanka's highest in T20Is for the fifth wicket, with Ashen Bandara.
 They had dragged the Sri Lanka team to 46 for 4 to 131 for 4.
 After the series, he was dropped from the squad for Bangladesh and India tours, citing poor performances.
 Later he asked SLC and its technical committee for clarity about his future in the national team.
 However, after the impressive performances in the SLC Invitational T20 League, he was included into squad for the South African series in September 2021.
 He played the third game of the series, which became his 150th ODI and Sri Lanka later won the match and the series.
 Later the same month, Chandimal was named in Sri Lanka's squad for the 2021 ICC Men's T20 World Cup.